amcc1996/symbeam/README.md

   <p align="center">A pedagogical package for beam beanding.</p>
 </p>

-`symbeam` is a pedagogical software package, written in Python, targeted at Mechanical, Civil and Industrial Engineering students learning the fundamentals of bending of beams, namely, bending diagrams and beam deflections.
+SymBeam is a pedagogical software package, written in Python, targeted at Mechanical, Civil and Industrial Engineering students learning the fundamentals of bending of beams, namely, bending diagrams and beam deflections.

-The modular object-oriented-based design of `symbeam` combined with the excelent symbolic engine [SymPy](https://www.sympy.org/pt/index.html), on which `symbeam` relies heavily, provides an unique computational learning environemnt for student grasping these concepts for the first time.
+The modular object-oriented-based design of SymBeam combined with the excelent symbolic engine [SymPy](https://www.sympy.org/pt/index.html), on which SymBeam relies heavily, provides an unique computational learning environemnt for student grasping these concepts for the first time.
-`symbeam` can be exploited to quickly assess the solutions of exercises for a wide variety of bending loadings and supports while allowing to easily modify the parameters of the problem fostering physical intuition and improving the students' understanding of the phenomena.
+SymBeam can be exploited to quickly assess the solutions of exercises for a wide variety of bending loadings and supports while allowing to easily modify the parameters of the problem fostering physical intuition and improving the students' understanding of the phenomena.

-Conversely, `symbeam` can also be used by teachers to create and validate new problems for classes and exams, faccilitating this sometimes cumbersome task.
+Conversely, SymBeam can also be used by teachers to create and validate new problems for classes and exams, faccilitating this sometimes cumbersome task.

 ## Installation